The “Perfect Run” Theory - EXPANSION

 If Conformity Gate is real and there are multiple possible endings, then we’d need to “unlock” a second gate to choose the variant.

-Because in roguelikes, the difference between endings isn’t only where you go… it’s how you play.
+Because in roguelikes, the difference between endings isn’t only where you go… It’show you play.

-I’m pretty sure I cracked the Joker code.
 So thank you, Duffers (derogatory + affectionate), for making me do math like this is AP Hellfire Club.
-I’m not going to spell it out here, because if I’m right… it’s on you to choose the card.
+I’m not going to spell it out here, because if I’m right… It’s on you to choose the card.

 I’ve got you close.
 Now you just have to run the time-grind loop.